 \paragraph{Key Insights:} To identify frame boundaries using IP/UDP headers, we use insights from the mechanisms that VCAs use to divide frames into packets.
 We first consider whether there are patterns in packet inter-arrival times (IAT).
 A frame is packetized and transmitted immediately, which leads to microbursts on the network, causing the inter-departure times to be shorter for packets within the frame as compared to packets across frames.
 Unfortunately, this insight is challenging to apply reliably to determine frame boundaries as packet timings can change when packets traverse along the network.
 Thus, the patterns in the inter-departure times may not appear in the inter-arrival time (IAT) at the receiver.

 We next consider whether there are unique patterns in packet sizes.
 An advantage of using packet size is that it does not change during packet transmission over the network.
-Interestingly, we find a unique pattern in the packet sizes, i.e., packet sizes tend to resemble those within the same frame while differing from packets in consecutive frames.
+Interestingly, we find a unique pattern in the packet sizes, i.e., packet sizes tend to resemble those within the same frame and differ from packet sizes in consecutive frames.
 This phenomenon occurs because VCAs typically fragment a frame into equal-sized packets.
 This is done because the Forward Error Correction (FEC) mechanisms used to protect against network losses are most bandwidth-efficient when packets in a frame have equal length~\cite{rfc5109, rfc6184}.
-Furthermore, due to dynamic nature of the underlying video content along with variable bitrate encoding used by VCAs, consecutive frames exhibit varying frame sizes and, consequently different packet sizes.
+Furthermore, due to dynamic nature of the underlying video content along with variable bitrate encoding used by VCAs, consecutive frames exhibit different sizes and, consequently different packet sizes.

 Figure~\ref{fig:teamsPacketsizeDiff} illustrates this characteristic, showing the CDF of size difference in consecutive intra-frame and inter-frame packets, for more than 360,000 frames.
 The true frame boundaries are identified based on the RTP timestamp header as explained in Section~\ref{sec:rtp-baseline}.
 For frames with more than two packets, we show only the maximum size difference across all packets.
 The inter-frame size difference is the absolute size difference between the first and the last packets of two consecutive frames.
 We find that the intra-frame packet size difference is less than two bytes for all but one packet.
 The inter-frame packet size difference on the other hand is at least 2 bytes for more than 99.4\% of the frames.